OffByTwoDev/Destruct3D/README.md

 I would recommend using a binary tree depth of 8 (so $2^8 = 256$ fragments) as a starting point.
 This seems to give good looking destruction (if your object is like 5m ish) and has reasonable startup time for ~10 objects (~5 seconds for me).

 I would recommend setting treeHeight to e.g. 3 whilst you are making parts of your game that don't depend on detailed destruction.
 That way you won't waste time waiting for levels to load, but the destruction will still occur (so you'll see if something's broken etc as soon as possible).

+Objects with many faces (e.g. spheres, cylinders) will perform significantly worse than cubes.
+(The textures code loops through faces, so more faces leads to more computation.)

 I created a manager node [called DestronoiDepthManager rn] which can set the treeHeight of any direct children to a specified node on ready.
 This means you can quickly change between fast startup time with basic destruction (for debugging, creating scenes, etc) & slower startup time with longer destruction (for testing, release etc) without having to manually change lots of exported variables.